 Brown’s unorthodox player type may scare some coaches away, but grading him on his play alone, he has potential as an early starter at the NFL level, and on Day 2 or early Day 3, he’s a good pick.
 Teams like the Seattle Seahawks, Minnesota Vikings, Cincinnati Bengals, and Pittsburgh Steelers constitute good schematic fits for Brown, but other teams with needs at guard might also be interested.

 Brown’s measurements naturally elicit assumptions about his player type.
 However, it’s imperative to turn on the tape in this case.
-Brown can move well enough, and he brings as much power as you’d expect.
+The Alabama guard can move well enough, and he brings as much power as you’d expect.
 There also may be some athletic upside hidden in his current form.
-If he can drop down to 325, which is still an excellent weight for a 6-foot-4 guard, he could be even quicker and more versatile.
+If he can drop down to 325, which is still an excellent weight for a 6-foot-3 guard, he could be even quicker and more versatile.
 But as it stands now, the Alabama product is already a solid guard with starting utility.